 have spent the last 30+ years dreaming of the day when I would be able to build an earth-friendly home.
 Since 30+ years ago, the very idea was pretty radical, I had to teach myself how to go about building that home.
+With no degrees or other "status" in the field, I surprise people with the amount of knowledge I have in the sustainable building arena.
 Over the years, I have met and learned from a tremendous group of individuals.
 So if you have questions about Sustainable Building that I haven't covered here or that I can't answer, once again I know who to contact that CAN answer them!

-As the Artist; I have entered a new career.
+As the Artist; I have expanded on my chosen career.
 It took me a long time to figure out what I wanted to be when I grew up (have I grown up yet??), so I didn't go to college right out of high school.
 It was 15 years later that I decided I needed to be artistically creative and went to college to get a degree in Commercial Art.
 I worked as an in-house Graphic Designer for a business before I started up my own business (Intuitive Design).
 Unfortunately, I decided to close the business the end of 2012 due to economic issues. -- BUT!
 I knew I still needed that creative outlet and started taking classes in Fine Art.
 (I am ever the student!)
 Come to find out, I have a talent for portraiture in addition to other photo-realistic subjects and I work in graphite!
 I have quality prints of my better pieces available for purchase in limited editions (from the General Store).
 I am also available for commissioned projects.

 Now that you know about me, I would love to get to know you!
 Whether you are interested in learning hands-on about Sustainable Farming or just want to spend a few hours communing with nature, visitors are welcome (by appointment only, please).
 Contact information is located here.

 Get On the List for the Farm Products Order Form and Annual Newsletter